anttijuu/SimplyTheBest/README.md

 megalopolis.txt,227564229,5000000,5253
 ```

-And this is an example snippet from resulting output file when all student projects have been processed:
+And this is an example snippet from resulting output file when all student projects have been processed (anonymous student id's here):

 ```console
 StudentID,Hashtable speed,StudentID,BST speed